Two-Qubit Pure Entanglement as Optimal Social Welfare Resource in Bayesian Game: Acknowledgment

-\emph{Acknowledgment}--We would like to gratefully acknowledge fruitful discussions with Guruprasad Kar.
+We would like to gratefully acknowledge fruitful discussions with Guruprasad Kar.
 MB thankfully acknowledges discussion with Sibasish Ghosh.
-AM acknowledges support from the CSIR project 09/093(0148)/2012-EMR-I. AR acknowledges financial support from the European Union Seventh Framework Programme (FP7/2007-2013) under the RAQUEL (Grant Agreement No. 323970) project, QALGO (Grant Agreement No. 600700) project, and the ERC Advanced Grant MQC.
+MB acknowledges support through an INSPIRE-faculty position at S. N. Bose National Centre for Basic Sciences, by the Department of Science and Technology, Government of India.
+SSB acknowledges stimulating discussions with Prof. Y C Liang.
+NG would like to acknowledge support from the Research Initiation Grant of BITS-Pilani, Hyderabad vide letter no. BITS/GAU/RIG/2019/H0680 dated 22nd April, 2019.
+Ashutosh Rai acknowledges initial support from the European Union Seventh Framework Programme (FP7/2007-2013) under the RAQUEL (Grant Agreement No. 323970) pro- ject, QALGO (Grant Agreement No. 600700) project, the ERC Advanced Grant MQC; and grant from the Brazilian ministries MEC and MCTIC.
+During the later phase of this work, Ashutosh Rai is supported by an Institute of Information and Communications Technology Promotion (IITP) grant funded by the Korean government (MSIP) (Grant No. 2019-0-00831, EQGIS), and ITRC Program(IITP2018-2019-0-01402).
+We would also like to thank the anonymous reviewers for pointing out relevant references.
+Their useful suggestions helped us to improve the presentation of our work.